 Yes.
 Because there is limited data on who can get reinfected and when, it is recommended to still get the vaccine.

 If you have COVID-19 you should wait to get vaccinated until after you feel better and are finished with your quarantine.

 If you’ve had a severe reaction to any vaccine in the past, it’s best that you review your history with your doctor prior to getting the COVID-19 vaccine.
 Your provider may recommend that you can still get the vaccine but should stay at the doctor’s office for 30 minutes after getting the shot so we can make sure you are okay.

-There is not much data regarding long term side effects, but , the mRNA technology used in the Pfizer and Moderna vaccines has been studied in other vaccines and other medical therapies for many years with no long-term effects.
+There is not much data regarding long term side effects given that the vaccine was just developed over the last year.
+However, mRNA technology has been studied in other vaccines and other medical therapies for many years.